 I didn’t know what to expect of Iceland on my first visit.
 It was a short trip to see a concert of Sigur Rós.
 Little did I expect to be blown away in more ways than one.
 I got lost in some of the most beautiful landscapes I’ve ever seen, full of steaming fields and craggy mountains with countless waterfalls tumbling from their hallucinating green edges.
 It would trigger many more trips to come.

-This is at the intimidating steaming heaps of the Fimmvörðuháls fissure lava flow in 2014.
+The intimidating steaming heaps of the Fimmvörðuháls fissure lava flow in Iceland.
 I had to brave howling winds in order to even stay upright, while holding a relic lava rock that was coughed up by the mighty Eyjafjallajökull himself.
 The nearby Magni and Móði craters were still steaming at their edges.

 Eyjafjallajökull, the unpronounceable one, silently looming in the background.
 Nobody knew its name, or could even pronounce it.
 Until that day in April 2010, when it literally erupted into world fame, and stopped the whole of Europe in their tracks.
 Eyjafjallajökull rules them all.
 This beautiful volcano is surrounded by hiking tracks in Thórsmörk around the back and Fimmvörðuháls over the top.